You’re probably here because you’ve been told your child has, or might have, a special educational need or disability (SEND).

 It can feel overwhelming, but help and support is available.
 The same can be said about the SEND Local Offer website - so much information is available that it can feel overwhelming.
 On this page you will find links to some key things you will find useful to know.

-Special words or expressions used by a profession or group that are difficult for others to understand.
+Special words or terms used by a profession or group that are difficult for others to understand.

 Who to contact for advice and support